 We can.
 In fact, using games and challenges in the secondary classroom will definitely enhance student learning.
 Here's why and how:

-Challenges offer a low risk way to practice skills
+Challenges offer a low-risk way to practice skills

 Games build skills for collaboration & communication

-Create a climate where learning is fun and engaging
+Create a climate where learning is engaging

 The most rewarding part of using games and challenges in your classroom is that your students will begin to see learning as fun.
 They will be more likely to persist at the task and will feel great satisfaction when they are successful.Take vocabulary building, for example.
 Learning new words and parroting back definitions in a traditional assignment isn't that exciting, but if you turn it into a game, then learning those new words becomes far more interesting.
 You may even find that students can't wait to get to your class to see what they're going to learn next!